alexyzha/RGB-Hex-Converter/README.md

+# How to download:
+- "RGB-Hex Converter.app/Contents" is the compiled app.
+You can simply download the entire folder (\[<> Code] ––> "Download ZIP")
+- Once you run it it'll appear in your menu bar.
+You can leave it open if you'd like.
+- I would recommend putting the app in your applications folder/dock/launchpad if you're going to use it a lot :)
+- Click the icon in the menu bar, and then "Quit" at the bottom of the popover menu to quit.

 # RGB-Hex Converter:
 This is an app that sits in the macOS menubar.
 It takes any valid RGB string input and returns a hexadecimal string "#XXYYZZ".
 Hexadecimal strings, if valid, will return "\[num], \[num], \[num]".